 This is another debut novel – that’s two in a row – but this is in stark contrast to the tech thriller which was Daemon.
-“This Bleeding City” is the first published novel by Alex Preston, and as an English graduate who became a trader in London, and then went on to become a writer, has a certain parallel and insight to the novel’s main protagonist.
+From the bookshelf then: “This Bleeding City” is the first published novel by Alex Preston, and as an English graduate who became a trader in London, and then went on to become a writer, has a certain parallel and insight to the novel’s main protagonist.

 However, given some of the events in the book, I hope much of the events are from observation rather than experience.